PrefectHQ/prefect/docs/guides/prefect-deploy.md

 ## Deployment mechanics

-Anytime you run `prefect deploy`, the following actions are taken in order:
+Anytime you run `prefect deploy` in a directory that contains a `prefect.yaml` file, the following actions are taken in order:

 - The `prefect.yaml` file is loaded.
 First, the `build` section is loaded and all variable and block references are resolved.
 The steps are then run in the order provided.
 - Next, the `push` section is loaded and all variable and block references are resolved; the steps within this section are then run in the order provided